VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_sum_type_destruction.typ

 A common approach in functional languages is to use _pattern matching_.
 Pattern matching allows to match values against a set of patterns and execute user-provided code per pattern.
-Each code path needs have the same return type, which will then be used as the type of the matching expression.
+Each code path needs to have the same return type, which will then be used as the type of the matching expression.
 One of the pattern types usually destructs sum type constructors.

 An example of pattern-matching in Haskell can be seen in
-@pattern-matching-example-haskell, which defines a sum type named `Expression` with two constructors: `Value` and `Addition`, and a function `calc` that pattern matches a value of type `Expression` against its constructors.
+@pattern-matching-example-haskell, which defines a sum type named `Expression` with two constructors, `Value` and `Addition`, and a function `calc` that pattern matches a value of type `Expression` against its constructors.